 The task scheduler enables you to configure certain tasks to run automatically at defined times.
 You can use the task scheduler to start and stop certain automated tasks out of hours while you are not working, and to save your work periodically or at a specific time.

 HTTP message appearance

-You can configure the font and character set used to display HTTP messages, and also the font in Burp's own UI.
+You can configure the font and character set that Burp uses to display HTTP messages, and also specify the font used in Burp's own UI.

 Was this article helpful?